What does a Shuttle Driver do?

 - Valid driver's license with a clean driving record.

-- Previous experience as a Shuttle Driver or in a similar role.
+- Previous experience as a shuttle driver or in a similar role is preferred.

 Is becoming a Shuttle Driver a good career path?

-The career path of a shuttle driver has its own set of advantages and challenges.
-Understanding these can help job seekers decide if this role is right for them.
-Here are some pros and cons to consider.
+The career path of a shuttle driver has its own set of advantages and disadvantages.
+Understanding these can help job seekers decide if this role suits their career goals.
+Here are some pros and cons to consider:

 - Pros: